USING IRONXL FOR PYTHON

 With IronXL, creating data tables to CSV files is simple and rapid.
 It facilitates data writing to a fresh CSV file.

-We must first include the IronXL namespace, as seen in the code screenshot below.
-Once IronXL is presented, we may utilize its classes and methods in our code.
+We must first include the IronXL namespace, which is necessary to utilize its classes and methods in our code.

 using IronXL;